haishanh/gulp-spacingWord/README.md

-This is a stupid gulp plugin use to add a space between English word and Chinese character in your documents.
+This is a **very stupid** gulp plugin use to add a space between English word and Chinese character in your documents.

 Adding a such a space will increase readability.
 So, don't use this plugin, you should add that space while you are writing your docs in the first place.